approov/quickstart-aws-api-gateway-v2/docs/APPROOV_TOKEN_QUICKSTART.md

 #### Build the Docker Image

-To build the docker image you will need to have this repo in your computer and be at it's root.
+To build the docker image you will need to have cloned this repo to your computer and have a shell active at the project root.

-Execute this two commands:
+Execute these two commands:

 ```bash
 git clone https://github.com/approov/quickstart-aws-api-gateway.git
 cd quickstart-aws-api-gateway
 ```

-Now, choose `python` or `nodejs` for the Approov lambda function implementation and execute the command:
+Now, select `python` or `nodejs` as the target language for the authorizer lambda function and execute the command:

 ```bash
 sudo docker build --tag ${DOCKER_IMAGE_NAME} ./lambda/python # or nodejs
 ```

-> **NOTE:** The `DOCKER_IMAGE_NAME` uses the ECR repository URI `${AWS_ACCOUNT_ID}.dkr.ecr.${AWS_REGION}.amazonaws.com` because other Docker registries are not allowed by AWS when creating a lambda function from a docker image.
+> **NOTE:** AWS only permits lambda functions from Docker images stored in ECR and so the tag for the image MUST use the ECR repository URI with the following form: `${AWS_ACCOUNT_ID}.dkr.ecr.${AWS_REGION}.amazonaws.com`.

 #### Test the Docker Image